navikt/pam-import-api/docs/index.md

 | categoryType | ENUM | yes | type of occupation standard | STYRK08 |
 | name | String | optional | name of category | Barnehage |

-If you don't or can not support STYRK-occupations, and you are using another occupations category standard, please let us know, we might support it later.
+If you don't or can not support any of our category standards, and you are using another occupations category standard, please let us know, we might support it later.
 You can also specify occupations using the "occupation" property (see below).

 ## Optional Properties